New reduction rules for the tree bisection and reconnection distance: Proof of Theorem

 \item[1.2.2.]
 Suppose \fuchsia{that} $|B_1 \cap C| = 1$.
 Let $x$ be the unique taxon in $B_1 \cap C$.
-Suppose $B_1$ straddles $C$ in at least one of $T$ and $T'$; assume without loss of generality that it is in $T$.
+Suppose $B_1$ straddles $C$ in at least one of $T$ and $T'$; assume without loss of generality that it is in $T$ (see Figure \ref{fig:1pt2pt2}(i)).
 Then the $\geq 2$ taxa in $C \setminus \{x\}$ must be singleton components in $F$.
 We delete $B_1$, delete the at least 2 singleton components formed by taxa in $C \setminus \{x\}$, and introduce components $L_T(C), R_T(C), C$.
 This does not increase the number of components in the agreement forest, so it is still a maximum agreement forest.
 As usual, the only way that a previously preserved eligible chain could be split is if it contains taxa from both $L_T(C)$ and $R_T(C)$ which contradicts Observation \ref{obs:disjoint}.
-Finally, suppose \fuchsia{that} $B_1$ straddles $C$ in neither $T$ nor $T'$.
-We \newblue{replace $B_1$ with $B_1 \setminus C$}, delete all components $B_i \subseteq C$ (there will be at least one such component), and introduce \newblue{$C$.
+Finally, suppose \fuchsia{that} $B_1$ straddles $C$ in neither $T$ nor $T'$ (see Figure \ref{fig:1pt2pt2}(ii)).
+We \newblue{replace $B_1$ with $B_1 \setminus C$}, delete all components $B_i \subseteq C$ (there will be at least one such component \blueblue{because $B_1$ is the only inside-outside component with respect to $C$}), and introduce \newblue{$C$.
 The overall size of the agreement forest does not increase.
 This cannot split any previously preserved eligible chain $D$, because then $T[D] \cap T[C] \neq \emptyset$, contradicting Observation \ref{obs:disjoint}.} \end{enumerate}

 \end{enumerate}